 The Company evaluates all Accounting Standards Updates ("ASUs") issued by the Financial Accounting Standards Board ("FASB") for consideration of their applicability to our consolidated financial statements.
-We have not adopted any ASUs in fiscal 2023.
+We did not adopt any new standards or updates during fiscal 2023 that had a material impact on our consolidated financial statements.